tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 other derived secrets that are used in application context.
 An adversary that obtains these secrets might be able to use this information to attack these applications.
-A TLS implementation might either choose to omit these secrets in contexts where the information might be abused or to require separate authorization to enable logging of exporter secrets.
+A TLS implementation might either choose to omit these secrets in contexts where the information might be abused or require separate authorization to enable logging of exporter secrets.

 Using an environment variable, such as `SSLKEYLOGFILE`, to enable logging